 I was awarded a U.C.
 President’s Dissertation Fellowship and received the Barbara and Paul Saltman Excellent Teaching Award.
 I also received the Presidential Graduate Opportunities for Leadership Development (GOLD) Fellowship and was inducted into the Edward Alexander Bouchet Graduate Honor Society.

-Prior to graduate school, I graduated magna cum laude with a Bachelor of Arts in Political Science and History, with departmental honors, from UC San Diego.
-I am particularly passionate about mentoring historically underrepresented students in academia and have served as a graduate advocate for UC San Diego’s Summer Training Academy for Research Success (STARS) program since 2018.
+Before graduate school, I graduated magna cum laude with a Bachelor of Arts in Political Science and History, with departmental honors, from U.C.
+San Diego.
+I am particularly passionate about mentoring historically underrepresented students in academia and have been a graduate advocate for U.C.
+San Diego’s Summer Training Academy for Research Success (STARS) program since 2018.

 You can see the latest version of my C.V.
 HERE.